Thomas Sidney Cooper: Legacy

+His paintings "have been extensively faked, both in his lifetime and subsequently.
+Many of the earliest frauds were taken from the lithographs which were issued in the 1840s."

 The largest public collection of Cooper paintings is owned by Canterbury City Council and housed at the Beaney House of Art & Knowledge in Canterbury.

 Examples are also held by the Tate Gallery, London, and the Victoria and Albert Museum, London, and other public collections, mainly in Britain.
 The definitive account of his life and catalogue of his work 'Thomas Sidney Cooper - His Life and Work', by Kenneth Westwood was published in two volumes in 2011 by David Leathers, Ilminster.